Travel Planning Made Simple. Create Your Own Itinerary.

 Image Courtesy: Unsplash

-Trekked by around 30,000 people on an annual basis, Besseggen is another exemplary mountain ridge in Oppland county.
+Trekked by around 30,000 people on an annual basis, Besseggen is another exemplary mountain ridge in Oppland County.
 It provides you with a beautiful view of Bessvatnet and Gjende.
-One of the most favoured mountain hikes, Besseggi’s route starts from Gjendesheim and ends at Memurubu.
-If you are fit enough, you can complete this hike at about five to seven hours.
+One of the most popular mountain hikes, Besseggi’s route starts from Gjendesheim and ends at Memurubu.
+If you are fit enough, you can complete this hike in about five to seven hours.

 10. Reinebringen